 In addition, for this notice, project descriptions must be 25 pages or less, including tables and figures, but excluding forms and certifications.
 The application must also contain an abstract or project summary, letters of intent from all non-funded collaborators, and short curriculum vitae of all senior personnel.
+Principal investigators should limit themselves to submitting one application to the ADR program.

-The Catalog of Federal Domestic Assistance Number for this program is 81.049, and the solicitation control number is ERFAP 10 CFR Part 605.
+The Catalog of Federal Domestic Assistance number for this program is 81.049, and the solicitation control number is ERFAP 10 CFR Part 605.